 A Land of Extremes

 Rock barrens have a wide variation in soil depth and in water-holding capacity over a short distance.
 These variations are responsible for the mosaic patterns of vegetation.
 The rock is acidic and generally contributes to the formation of acidic soils.
-There is a large wetland of Leatherleaf, a plant that is characteristic of acidic bogs and fens.
-We have measured the pH of the water where the Leatherleaf grows at around 6.2, indicating slightly acidic conditions.
-We believe this area is a Fen in formation; see the patches of floating sphagnum moss mats.

 Spring in the Carp Barrens is a special time of year.
 What moisture remains from the melted snow and the early rains causes an explosion of flowers and greenery in the spring as plants reproduce while conditions are favorable.
 The mosses and lichens rehydrate and extend fruiting bodies, shown in rusty orange in the photo.
 Blueberries bloom in the background.

 Because of the extreme conditions and poor nutrients, plants grow slowly on the Barrens.
-The Red Oak and the Large Tooth Aspen near the trailhead are probably well over 100 years old and have undoubtedly survived some brush fires.
+The Red Oak and the Large Tooth Aspen near the road are probably well over 100 years old and have undoubtedly survived some brush fires.